-Fixed ratio zoning is another a means of better protecting its agricultural land assets, as well as the rural character of the R-C Residential-Country zoning district.
+Fixed ratio zoning is another a means of better protecting its agricultural land assets, as well as the rural character of the Agricultural AG district.
 It was developed in rural agricultural communities in southern Pennsylvania in the 1970s as a way of providing farmers with the option of occasional sales of land for development, without triggering large scale development or farmland fragmentation.
 Also known as "density averaging," fixed-ratio zoning can be very effective also in protecting both agricultural lands and ecologically important and scenic lands.

-Fixed-ratio zoning differs from the conventional zoning and subdivision practice of setting minimum lot sizes.
+Fixed-ratio zoning differs from the conventional zoning and subdivision practice of setting minimum lot sizes, (i.e., the 1-acre minimum lot size set by the Town of Cicero in the Agricultural AG zoning district).
 It instead controls the number of lots permitted to be subdivided off a parent tract of land, based on the size of the parcel.
-This "one lot per X acres" approach, - e.g. five acres...
+This "one lot per X acres" approach, - e.g., 5 acres...
 10 acres...
 20 acres of land - has been proven to be a simple but effective way to control density in rural areas and prevent land fragmentation.
 It can also reduce the competition for land between farmers and developers that is a challenge to agriculture elsewhere in New York.